 Although he says this to be self-deprecating, there is a thread of consistency that runs through Owen’s life.
 The haircut he has today is nearly identical to the one he sported in middle school.
 Even though he has long passed the stage of having recess, he regularly plays kickball.
 And the evidence of aging is nearly invisible in his complexion.
-He’s reached his thirties but could easily pass to be decade younger.
+He’s reached his early thirties but could easily pass to be a decade younger.

 If what he claims is indeed true, that he hasn’t changed since the days of biology and locker combinations, then Owen was an adult at thirteen.
 He is a remarkably mature and responsible individual.
 There is a calm, considered steadiness to his personality without any upswings in emotion.
 When you need someone to level you out, Owen Meltzer is your guy.